crosenth/medirect/README.rst

 sources.
 One of those sources is the NCBI nucleotide database.
 I designed this package to help me gather data from NCBI quickly by utilizing multiple processors to make multiple data requests from the NCBI database servers.
-The utilities mefetch and ffetch are designed to work like efetch and xtract and can be slotted in along with other ncbi utilities and follow the same edirect `documenation <https://www.ncbi.nlm.nih.gov/books/NBK25501/>`_, `guidelines and requirements <https://www.ncbi.nlm.nih.gov/books/NBK25497/#_chapter2_Usage_Guidelines_and_Requiremen_>`_
+The utilities mefetch and ftract are designed to work like efetch and xtract and can be slotted in along with other ncbi utilities and follow the same edirect `documenation <https://www.ncbi.nlm.nih.gov/books/NBK25501/>`_, `guidelines and requirements <https://www.ncbi.nlm.nih.gov/books/NBK25497/#_chapter2_Usage_Guidelines_and_Requiremen_>`_